shbrief/curatedMetagenomicDataCuration/README.md

 + [new version](https://github.com/shbrief/curatedMetagenomicDataCuration/blob/master/inst/extdata/cMD_curated_metadata_release.csv)

-# More complete introduction
+# Documentation

+📖 **Complete documentation and reference materials are available at our [GitHub Pages site](https://waldronlab.github.io/curatedMetagenomicDataCuration/)**

-The complete reference for curators is provided at this page's [wiki](https://github.com/waldronlab/curatedMetagenomicDataCuration/wiki).
+The complete reference for curators is also provided at this page's [wiki](https://github.com/waldronlab/curatedMetagenomicDataCuration/wiki).